top of page

 • Add in-floor heat or new circuits

-• Change ventilation (fan ducting, new fan locations)
+• Change ventilation (fan ducting or new fan locations)

 Related planning resources: